jcsec-security/CosmWasm-audit-roadmap/README.md

 :muscle: The next stop is practical examples:
 1. [Oak's CosmWasm Security Dojo](https://github.com/oak-security/cosmwasm-security-dojo).
 In addition to the challenges themselves, you will find an `EXPLAINATION.md` on each dir giving you further details and concepts that are very useful.
 2. [Oak Security CTF](https://github.com/oak-security/cosmwasm-ctf).
-CosmWasm CTF that me and Richie created for Awesomwasm 2023, a nice overview of different security issues of CW contracts.
+CosmWasm CTF which me and Richie created for Awesomwasm 2023, is a nice overview of different security issues of CW contracts.
 Medium difficulty I would say.
 3. [DeFiVulnLabsCosmWasm](https://github.com/punishell/DeFiVulnLabsCosmWasm)

-At the moment there are not many more good resources out there, so it is time to start reading CosmWasm audit reports.
+There are not many more good resources out there, so it is time to start reading CosmWasm audit reports.
 This is the best way to get familiar with the kind of security issues that we auditors find during our security reviews.

 There are three companies that I know of that have multiple public reports of CosmWasm audits:
 1. [Oak Security](https://github.com/oak-security/audit-reports)